alexandriastech/alexandriastech/README.md

 ## Look Below to See What I'm Working On! 👋

 - 🔭 I’m currently working on #100DaysofCodeChallege for Front-End Development.
-- 🌱 I’m currently learning HTML, CSS, Javascript as well as Linux commands.
+- 🌱 I’m currently learning HTML, CSS, Tailwind CSS, and Javascript as well as Linux commands.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with mentorshop.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Personal Site UNDER CONSTRUCTION]
 - 😄 Pronouns: She/Her